ShankarChavan/churn_model/README.md

 touch packages/ml_api/pyproject.toml
 ```
 Add the code to test the post and get method of the api.

+Unit-test usually follows `AAA` approach

+- AAA: stands for assemble,action and assert.

+We need to assemble required input for our function,execute the action using the input and assert the result of excution with expected output.

 Also update the `pyproject.toml` file for configuring pytest.

 ```bash